rickyota/genoboost/README.md

 `--iters [NUMBERS]` : Number of SNVs used as a parameter.

-`--use-iter`: Also output sample score with number of iterations as a parameter in addition to number of SNVs.
+`--use-iter`: Also output sample score with the number of iterations as a parameter in addition to the number of SNVs.

 `--learning-rates [NUMBERS]`: Learning rates in space-delimited format.
 Default value is `"0.5 0.2 0.1 0.05"`.